The Indian Penal Code is the official criminal code of the Republic of India. It is a complete code intended to cover all aspects of criminal law.

 Unnatural Offences-Section 377

 This Section, among other things, punished consensual sexual acts between consenting adults belonging to the same sex.
-With the advent of time, there were a number of voices that advocated for the decriminalisation of this part which punishes homosexuality.
+With the advent of time, several voices advocated for the decriminalisation of this part which punishes homosexuality.
 The Supreme Court, finally in the case of Navtej Johar, obliged and decriminalised the portion of this Section which punished consensual acts of this nature.

 Read more on Section 377.